m0chan/m0chan.github.io/_unpublished/2019-08-14-Simple-Win32-Buffer-Overflow-Pt1.md

-1. **EIP** – Extended Instruction Pointer – Address of the Next Instruction
+-  **EIP** – Extended Instruction Pointer – Address of the Next Instruction
-2. **ESP** - Extended Stack Pointer
+-  **ESP** - Extended Stack Pointer
    - *Always* points to the top of the stack and represents the most recent item **PUSHED**/**POPPED** onto the stack
-3. **EBP** - Extended Base Pointer
+- **EBP** - Extended Base Pointer
    - aka *base pointer* or *frame pointer* - It points to a fixed location within the *stack frame* of the function *currently running* - i/e, EBP represents the bottom of the *active* **stack frame**.
 So this really means that the **EBP** register will only change when a new function is *called* or *returned* - This is why you commonly see each items in the stack addresses with an offset from the **EBP** register
      - For ex. `MOV EAX,DWORD PRT SS:[EBP+8]`
      - EBP - 4
-4. **EAX** - Accumulator - Used for performing calculations and stores return values from function calls, also assists with basic operations such as add,subtract and compare.
+- **EAX** - Accumulator
+-  Used for performing basic calculations, store returning values from *function calls* also works as a general-purpose register facilitating add/subtract etc.
 - **EBX** – Base Register.
 - **ECX** – “counter” normally used to hold a loop index.
 - **EDX** – Data Register.